andriyukr/FLC/README.md

 # Fuzzy Logic Controllers for ROS

-If you are using this controllers within the research for your publication, please cite:
+If you are using these controllers within the research for your publications, please cite:

 ```bibtex
 @INPROCEEDINGS{Sarabakha2017FUZZIEEE,